jimm/csvlixir/README.md

 # CSVLixir

 A CSV reader/writer for Elixir.
-Operates on strings and char lists.
-It'd be very simple to provide file I/O.

-The reader takes a string or a char list and returns a list of lists of the same type.
+Operates on files or strings.

+## Files

+To read CSV data from a file, use =CSVLirix.read=.
+It takes a path to a file and returns a =Stream= that generates and returns rows of CSV data.

+    iex> CSVLirix.read("path/to/my.csv")

     iex> CSVLixir.read("abc,def,ghi\n123,456,789")
     [["abc","def","ghi"],["123","456","789"]]